wkennedy3125/GetAndCleanDataProject/CodeBook.md

 * __length__: 5
 * __type__: integer
 * __values__: 1 - [the number of rows in the raw data set] > 10,000
-* __description__: A unique identifier for each observational row in the original data.
+* __description__: A unique identifier for each observational row in the original data

 ****